Movement 2DisconnectDay 42

 He must increase, but I must decrease.

 Some breaks are not about you arriving.
 They are about you preparing a way for something far larger than yourself — and then getting out of its way.
-This is the hardest kind of disconnect, because it asks you to do real, rupturing, costly work and then to let it be eclipsed.
-To pour your life into clearing a road and then watch the traffic pass you by toward Someone else, and to call that joy.
+This is the hardest kind of disconnect, because it asks you to do real, costly work and then let it be eclipsed, to pour your life into a road and watch the traffic pass you toward Someone else, and to call that joy.
 John shows us a self that is held so lightly it can decrease without panic.
 He had every ingredient of a movement built around him — the crowds, the loyalty, the moral authority — and he spent it all pointing away from himself.
 So when your part in God's work turns out to be the forerunner's part, the voice and not the Word, the one who prepares and then recedes, do not grasp.
 The disconnect was never finally about your prominence or your platform.
 It was about clearing a path and pointing past yourself to the One who comes after, who is greater, and who must increase.

 ← Day 41Day 43